 - Youth Policies

 - Pool/Spa Rules

-The Recreation Center’s most important safety resources are the most current editions of the ACSM Health/Fitness Facility Standards and Guidelines (American College of Sports Medicine), and the NIRSA Risk Management Manual for Sport & Recreation Organizations (National Intramural Recreational Sports Association).
-ACSM standards represent the standard of care that must apply to all health and fitness facilities.
-ACSM guidelines set forth design considerations and operating procedures that enhance service to customers.
+The RECREATION CENTER’S primary safety resources are the American College of Sports Medicine (ACSM) Health/Fitness Facility Standards and Guidelines, and the National Intramural Recreational Sports Association (NIRSA) Risk Management Manual for Sport and Recreation Organizations.
+ACSM guide- lines represent the standard of care that must apply to all health and fitness facilities including design considerations and operating procedures that enhance service to customers.
 The NIRSA manual is designed around the principles that risk of injury is inherent to physical activity, that it is possible to minimize risk, and that safety is everybody’s concern.

 Automatic External Defibrillators (AED)

 Full-time Rec Center staff are trained in the use of AED devices which analyze heart rhythms & deliver an electric shock when an abnormal, life-threatening rhythm might be corrected by such a shock.
 Two AEDs are housed in the Rec Center, ready for use by trained staff members, one of whom is always on duty when the Rec Center is open.

 Our personal trainers, fitness instructors, and U•FIT coaches hold certifications by nationally recognized organizations in the fitness industry along with current CPR certification.
 They also receive periodic retraining and re-certification to ensure that they’re up-to-date and knowledgeable regarding current research trends in health and fitness.

 All exercise equipment, including cardio equipment, free weights and weight machines, is carefully researched & scrutinized for safety, as well as efficacy, before purchase/lease agreement, and installation.
 All equipment is regularly inspected and any unit that might present even a minor danger is taken out of service.